Harlem Real Estate Market Trends

 Residential Properties Sold in Harlem

-The median house sale price in Harlem in Quarter 4 was $2M, up 87% year-over-year.
-Condo and coop prices in Harlem trended similarly, with a median condo price of $880K, up 5% year-over-year, and the median coop sale price up 7 % year-over-year to $320K.
+The median house sale price in Harlem in April was $2.8M, down 10.5% year-over-year.
+Condo prices in Harlem trended similarly, with the median condo price down 5.3% year-over-year to $800K.
+Median coop sale price in Harlem were $378K, a change of 45.1% year-over-year.

 Fair use and redistribution